cudmore/lindensutter/readme.md

 #### Igor Canvas software

+- [x] Ensure video aquisition works in Igor Pro 7 on Windows 10
-- [ ] Rewrite Igor code to use NewCamera, ModifyCamera and GetCamera.
+- [ ] Rewrite Igor code to be compatible with Igor 7, use: NewCamera, ModifyCamera and GetCamera.
+- [ ] Make sure serial port splitter works and Igor canvas cann control MP-285 motor
 - [ ] Add code to read SI5.6R1 Tiff headers

+Video driver for xxx video to usb card was downloaded from yyy.